8xEngineers/cse210-tinyfoot-team12/admin/warmup-retro.md

  - **Weakness**:
    - Not enough time to work with others in the team.
    - I didn't contribute much to the programming aspect because I was still familiarizing myself with the programming environment.

+**5. Ryosuke Matsuzawa**:
+ - **Strength**:
+   - Read original version's document carefully and contributed project documentation.
+   - Implemented new option of primary function required in the team meeting, although it was rejected later because the request was from the requester's misunderstanding.

+ - **Weakness**:
+   - No experience of frontend development.
+I spent a lot of time to find out Typescript and CSS.
+   - have a disadvantage on verbal communication with the teammates because of my poor English.

 ## Strengths and Weaknesses of Team Operations